SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/09_declarative_storage_management_strategy.md

 ### 2.2.
 New Configuration Options and Execution Modes

-To manage destructive operations, we will introduce a new `--mode` command-line flag for the script:
+To manage destructive operations, the script uses a `--mode` command-line flag and a configuration setting.

 *   `--mode safe` (Default): The script will run in non-destructive mode.
 It will abort on any critical mismatch.
 *   `--mode interactive`: The script will prompt the user for confirmation before performing any destructive action.
 *   `--mode force-destructive`: The script will proceed with destructive actions without prompting.
 This mode should be used with extreme caution.

-Alternatively, a flag can be added to `phoenix_hypervisor_config.json`:
+Additionally, a flag in `phoenix_hypervisor_config.json` can override the command-line mode:

 ```json
 {